-Welcome to the Program for Independent Claims Payment Arbitration (PICPA) Application Website.
-The PICPA is a program of the New Jersey Department of Banking and Insurance operated under contract by MAXIMUS, Inc., a professional and technical services firm that provides support to critical federal, local, state, and foreign government initiatives.
-The PICPA arbitrates certain claims disputes between health care providers and payers in accordance with P.L.
-2005, c.
-352, the Health Claims Authorization Processing and Payment Act (HCAPPA).
+Welcome to the C.32 Out-of-Network Arbitration (OON) and Program for Independent Claims Payment Arbitration (PICPA) Application Website.
+These New Jersey Department of Banking and Insurance programs are operated under contract by MAXIMUS, Inc., a professional and technical services firm that provides support to critical federal, local, state, and foreign government initiatives.

 Who May Apply for Arbitration Using this Site

 Although either a payer or a health care provider may request arbitration of disputed claims, currently this site is designed to accept applications from health care providers only.
 If you are a payer that would like to initiate an arbitration request, please contact MAXIMUS for instructions on how to proceed.
 Email firstname.lastname@example.org or call (585) 348-3116.
 Payers should not attempt to register on this site.

 C. 32 Out-of-Network Arbitration (OON) vs. Program for Independent Claims Payment Arbitration (PICPA)

 - On the date of service the covered person was enrolled in an insured health benefits plan issued in New Jersey, a self-funded health benefits plan that opts in to C. 32 OON Arbitration (as stated on member's ID card), the State Health Benefits Plan, the School Employees Health Benefits Plan, or a Multiple Employer Welfare Arrangement, and